shakfu/chuck-max/DEVNOTES.md

 # Dev Notes

+## Converting chugins to cmake builds

+Pretty straigtforward, especially if currently only targeting one platform (macOS).
+While this is indicated as possible in the makefiles, compiled external with static libs of chugins did not work as chugins were not recognized when invoked via test scripts.

 ## Why isn't chuck a git submodule?

 The directories `chuck/src/core`, `chuck/src/host`, `chuck/src/host-embed` are directly included for the sake of practicality in the `chuck-max/source/projects/chuck~` folder.
 Typically the `chuck` repo would have been included as an external dependency and downloaded and built at build time.